Organizes ice cream social, invites the neighbors

 To that end, Boscobel has instituted a “pay-what-you-wish” entrance fee on Saturdays, for instance, to encourage people to bring guests.

 Landscape tours offered each Saturday at 11:30 a.m. also will be pay-as-you-wish.
 During the 45-minute walk, a guide will offer commentary on the architecture, natural history, inhabitants and importance that the site held for Gen. George Washington and Benedict Arnold, the Hudson River School artists and environmentalists.

 On the second Saturday of each month, Lisa DiMarzo, Boscobel’s museum educator, will lead a family focused tour.
 The theme on July 14 will be “designing with shapes,” but there will be different crafts and activities each time, so families are encouraged to return.
 Also, groups can have tours tailored to their needs and interests.
 For example, the site recently provided a tactile experience for a group of legally blind visitors.

 This year, too, for the first time, the house will be open for visitors during all programs, as well as for patrons arriving to picnic before Hudson Valley Shakespeare Festival performances, which take place on the grounds.

 Other changes include the hiring of a director of development, the addition of more items to the gift shop that were made in the Hudson Valley, and the launching of a free online database of images of items in the Boscobel collection.

 Boscobel, at 1601 Route 9D, is open from 9:30 a.m. to 5 p.m.
 Wednesday through Monday.
 The rain date for the ice cream social is July 1.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.